Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## keys

-Retrieve the keys of a given object as an array.
+Retrieve the keys of a given record as an array.

 **Signature**